 “No pain, no gain, no pain, no gain.
 Do it and smile” that’s what I have been hearing every morning during my daily workouts.

-Well, my work out lifestyle started in March 2015.
-We had an instructor, a brother in Christ, who used to come to my previous job place, and we would work out as a group and sometimes would be just a couple of people from 5:15 to 6:15 pm, one hour basically, three times a week, on weekdays.
-Most of the colleagues would travel frequently to field work, so there was a time it could be just you and the instructor.
+My workout lifestyle started in March 2015 when we had an instructor, a brother in Christ, who used to come to my previous job place, and we would work out as a group and sometimes would be just a couple of people from 5:15 to 6:15 pm, one hour three times a week on weekdays.
+Most of the colleagues would travel frequently to field work, so there would be time it could be just you and the instructor.

 It was a transformation period for me.
 For years I wanted to become physical fit and healthy, but I never took a step to start working out.
 So each time when I looked at my stomach I kept reminded that I needed to workout.
 I didn’t have a really big stomach, it’s just when I ate my stomach would kind of expand, and when my stomach didn’t have food, or was empty, or when I was hungry, my stomach would be somehow flat.
 And I wished my stomach would always remain flat.

 I have never in my life exceeded over 130 pounds weight, so I consider myself slim, though somehow I may look like I have gained weight, maybe because of the type of clothes I would be wearing.